Beany05/Portfolio/README.md

 # 📖 Mobile Portfolio <a name="about-project"></a>

-This is the first technical Microverse project it tests more on Git, GitHub, GitHub Workflow and Linters.
+This is the first portfolio project and it tests more on Git, GitHub, GitHub Workflow and Linters.

 *[Portfolio]* is an HTML CSS project